aframevr/aframe-site/src/docs/components/material.md

 ## Specifying Flat Shading

 Since materials default to physically based shading, materials will reflect light when we might not want them to.
-To specify flat shading, such as in the case for displaying plain images or videos, we can define the `shader` attribute to be `flat`.
+To specify flat shading, such as in the case for displaying plain images or videos, we can define the `shader` property to be `flat`.

 ```html
 <a-entity geometry="primitive: plane" material="src: #cat-image; shader: flat">